bkloppenborg/liboi/README.md

 card.
 If you have an NVidia GPU simply install the video card drivers.
 On ATI GPUs you must install *both* the drivers *and* the [AMD APP SDK](http://developer.amd.com/tools/heterogeneous-computing/amd-accelerated-parallel-processing-app-sdk/).

+After the OpenCL implementation is installed, ensure that the `cl.hpp` file got installed along with the OpenCL drivers.
+If it was not installed copy the `liboi/includes/cl.hpp` into your system's OpenCL directory.

 ## Checkout / getting a copy of LibOI source code

 After installing the aforementioned prerequisites, you simply need to checkout